 The Snowshoe is a medium-sized cat, well muscled with long legs and oval paws.
 The body is a moderate oriental shape, and it is said to be modelled on the Applehead Siamese.
 They are slightly longer than they are tall.

 The wedge-shaped head is as long as it is wide, with large, rounded, high cheekbones, the nose of a good length and a firm chin.
-The eyes are a sapphire blue.
+The eyes are sapphire blue.
 There is a white inverted V on the face, which begins on the forehead.
 The white mitts must not cover more than 1/3rd of the body.
 Each Snowshow has its own unique pattern.

 At birth, Snowshoe kittens are completely white; they develop their colour at a few weeks of age.
 The Snowshoe comes in Seal; blue; chocolate and lilac.

 They can be more vocal than other breeds of cat, but not quite as talkative as the Siamese.

 The Snowshoe gets along with other cats and dogs and are great pets for children.
-They have a tendency to form a bond with one particular member of the family but continue to be affectionate to other members of the household also.
-If you are out for long periods of time, consider two cats for company as Snowshoes can get lonely if left for extended periods.
+They tend to form a bond with one particular member of the family but continue to be affectionate to other members of the household also.
+If you are out for long periods, consider two cats for company as Snowshoes can get lonely if left for extended periods.